Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 - Applicants must reside within a 150 km radius of Ottawa.

-Artworks with electrical components:
+Artworks with electrical components

 - Artworks that require electricity must be approved by an accredited certification or evaluation agency prior to being installed at Corridor 45|75.
-The object(s) must have an official certification mark or label indicating that the product has been independently assessed for safety.
-A list of recognized certification marks and labels is available.
+The object(s) must have a Recognized Certification Marking or label indicating that the product has been independently assessed for safety.
+A list of recognized certification marks and labels(link is external) is available.

-- For more information, visit the Electrical Safety Authority or call 1-877-ESA-SAFE (372-7233).
+- For more information, visit the Electrical Safety Authority(link is external) or call 1-877-ESA-SAFE (372-7233).

 - Applicants must provide documentation that their artwork(s) meets ESA standards (i.e. certification mark) in their proposal.